 On the West Side, which is officially Zone 1, rappers like T.I. or the late Shawty Lo would bring their community, through music, to the listeners across the world as Bankhead is one of the city’s most known areas.

-A large street with a number of various Atlanta hoods like Center Hill, Baker Road, Bankhead Courts, and multiple others.
+Bankhead is a large street with a number of various hoods like Center Hill, Baker Road, Bankhead Courts, and multiple others.
 Bankhead had become a mecca for the city of Atlanta, almost a tourist attraction, but the notoriety of the community has been around long before any rapper began screaming Bankhead.

 Even though Bankhead is well known, it is undisputedly what the reputation of Southwest Atlanta, also known as the SWAT, had on the city.
 While being located in both Zone 3 and Zone 4, from Ben Hill to up Campbellton to Mechanicsville, Southwest Atlanta will forever be remembered as being one of the south’s most reputable communities.